champsproject/ldds/paper/paper.md

 ![Lagrangian descriptor for the Duffing oscillator \label{fig:duffing}](duffing.png)

-* Double-gyre flow with stochastic forcing
+* A double gyre flow with stochastic forcing

-The stochastic dynamical system for the double gyre flow with additive noise is described by the following stochastic differential equation:
+The double gyre is a recurrent pattern occurring in geophysical flows [@Coulliette2001].
+The stochastic dynamical system for a simplified model of this flow with additive noise is described by the following stochastic differential equations [@Balibrea-Iniesta2016]:

 \begin{equation}
 \begin{cases}